How to choose a wedding celebrant...

 - Does their style suit us?

 Here’s a handy map tool from Humanists UK where you can search the whole country for humanist wedding celebrants.
 Fun fact: I’m the only humanist wedding celebrant actually based in Sheffield!
-But I do travel all over the country and internationally for ceremonies.
+I'm lucky to travel all over the country and internationally for ceremonies.
 (Nosey at this stunning humanist wedding in the South of France!)

 Finally, there might be someone within your network who can make a personal recommendation for a wedding celebrant they’ve seen in action.
 Photographers are great for this as they witness ceremonies all the time.
 Ask around!